ortus-boxlang/boxlang-docs/language/queries.md

 BoxLang became famous in its infancy because it was easy to query databases with a simple `bx:query` tag and no verbose ceremonious coding.
 There is no ceremony, just a plain datasource definition in the administrator, and we could easily query the database.

-In modern times, we have many more ways to query the database, and defining data sources can occur not only in the admin but in our web application's `Application.bx` or even define it at runtime programmatically or within the query constructs themselves.
+In modern times, we have many more ways to query the database, and defining data sources can occur not only in our web application's `Application.bx`, but also globally across the BoxLang runtime via our `boxlang.json` configuration file, not to mention defining datasources at runtime programmatically or within the query constructs themselves.

 {% hint style="info" %}
 See [Application.bx](../advanced/applicationbx.md) for more information on how to leverage it for web development.